claire-np/student-success-prediction/README.md

 ## 9. Future Extensions

-This project is a strong first version, but there are several clear ways I would push it further in the future:
+This project is a first version, but there are several clear ways I would push it further in the future:

 - Adding assessment-level data, weekly pacing logs, or clickstream sequences would help capture how students learn, not just how often they interact.
 - Week-by-week engagement and motivation trends would make early detection more realistic.